 Associate in Science Degree

 The Associate in Science in Veterinary Technology prepares students as entry-level veterinary technicians.
-These students are provided with the educational foundation necessary to develop the required critical thinking, managerial, and clinical professional skills necessary to perform as effective members of the veterinary health care team.
-This program is accredited by the American Veterinary Medical Association (AVMA) Committee on Veterinary Technician Education and Activities.
-The training provided will prepare our graduates for diverse career opportunities including private veterinary practice, biomedical research, academia, food safety inspection, and other health-related fields.
+These students are provided with the educational foundation necessary to develop the required critical thinking, managerial, and clinical professional skills necessary to perform as effective members of the veterinary healthcare team.

-Throughout the curriculum, the student is exposed to veterinary team concepts and appropriate modeling of professional and ethical conduct.
+Throughout the curriculum, students are exposed to veterinary team concepts and appropriate modeling of professional and ethical conduct.
 There are planned laboratory and clinical practice experiences that expand student knowledge and lead to proficiency in task-specific essential and recommended skills for the entry-level veterinary technician.

-New England Iintitute of Technology is accredited by the American Veterinary Medical Association (AVMA) as a program for educating veterinary technicians.
+New England Institute of Technology is accredited by the American Veterinary Medical Association (AVMA) as a program for educating veterinary technicians.

 American Veterinary Medical Association (AVMA)